-Based on Figure 7 result of causal steps and the product of coefficient is completed.
-Where the direct effect model from X to Y (c') and indirect effect (ab) significant is 0.000 (<0.05), it means, the mediation that occurred is partial mediation.
-The result of consistency test shows that direct effect value (coefficient c') X to Y each 0.047 (positive) or no opposite with
+Based on Figure 7 result of causal steps and the product of coefficient shows completed.
+Where the direct effect model from X to Y (c') and indirect effect (ab) significant is 0.000 ( $\leq 0.05$ ), it means, mediation occurred is partial mediation.
+The result of consistency test shows that direct effect value (coefficient c') X to Y each 0.047 (positive) or no opposite with indirect effect (ab) with positive value (0.561 = 0.907 x 0.618).
+It can be concluded both mediation model in this study are consistent and provide positive effect, therefore they can decide to reject H0 and accept H1.

-Furthermore, if seen from the value of the direct effect (coefficient c') X to Y is -0.292 (negative), as opposed to the indirect effect (ab), is 0.250 (= 0.557 x 0.448) (positive), the mediation model in this study is inconsistent and gives negative effect.
-While the explanation of Tigure 7 shows the results of the direct effect model of X to Y (c') and there is a mediating effect X against M and M against Y (ab) is significant at the value of 0 (Table 10).
+Furthermore, if seen from the value of the direct effect (coefficient c ') X to Y is -0.292 (negative), as opposed to the indirect effect (ab), is $0.250 \ (= 0.557 \ x \ 0.448)$ (positive), the mediation model in this study is an inconsistent and gives negative effect.
+While the explanation of Figure 7 shows the results of the direct effect model of X to Y (c ') and there is a mediating effect X against M and M against Y (ab) is significant at the value of 0 (Table 10).
 Each direction of the influence is positive, so the model mediation is consistent.

 The variable of the EGY dimension has an indirect relationship to SCF is ACT.
-The amount of indirect effect is = $0.907 \times 0.618 = 0.561$ .
+The amount of indirect effect is $= 0.907 \ge 0.618 = 0.561$ .
 In such circumstances the ACT variable functions as an intervening or mediating variable that can have an effect of 56.10 % on the sustainability of community forests.
-In this case, reflective indicators can include the high and low efficiency of land use (EGY3) for timber plants managed by community forest farmers, which will indirectly affect poverty conditions around forest villages (SCF2).
-There is an intermediate variable indicator, namely post-harvest wood processing (ACT3), according to Sukwika et al. (2016), Apipoonyanon et al. (2020) and Tadesse and Teketay (2020) this condition shows that forest farmers' timber administration is highly dependent on the participation of farmers in increasing timber value added through post-harvest wood processing (above 80% variant explained).
-Despite, the community forest program demonstrating direct results to livelihood improvement, more efforts are still needed to encourage alternative income sources to enable future generations to be less dependent on the forest (Ekanayake et al., 2020; Sukwika et al., 2020).
+In this case, reflective indicators can explain include the high and low efficiency of land use (EGY3) for timber plants managed by community forest farmers, which will indirectly affect poverty conditions around forest villages (SCF2).
+There is an intermediate variable indicator, namely post-harvest wood processing (ACT3), according to Sukwika et a.
+(2016), Apipoonyanon et al. (2020)and Tadesse dan Teketay (2020) this condition shows that forest farmers' timber administration is highly dependent on the participation of farmers in increasing timber value added through post-harvest wood processing (above 80% variant explained).
+Despite, the community forest program demonstrating direct effect results to livelihood improvement, more efforts are still needed to encourage alternative income sources to enable future generations to be less dependent on the forest (Ekanayake et al., 2020; Sukwika et al., 2020).